V4Fire/Core/src/core/pull/README.md

 const pull = new Pull(
   () => Array(1, 2, 3),
   {
-    // Take args that are given to function and convert them to string
+    // take args that are given to function and convert them to string
     hashFn: (...args) => JSON.stringify(args)
   }
 );